 Keto also protects the gut lining.

 For the same – well, similar – reason, a keto diet also protects the gut lining.
 A diet that is low on sugar – read keto diet – prevents damage to the inner linings of the stomach.
-This also prevents leakage of food or unhealthy compounds into the bloodstream.
+This also prevents the leakage of food or harmful compounds into the bloodstream.

 We’ve discussed keto poop and the issues of constipation and diarrhea that the keto diet can cause.
-Unless your keto poop symptoms persist for a long time or seem to be abnormally bad, it’s okay to stick to the keto diet because these side effects are temporary and can be easily treated.
-For both forms of stomach ailment, it’s important to increase your fiber intake.
-This can be easily done by eating more low carb keto veggies, but you could also take a fiber supplement.
-It’s also important for your overall health that you increase your intake of water and electrolytes.
+Unless your keto poop symptoms persist for a long time or seem abnormally bad, sticking to the keto diet is okay because these side effects are temporary and can be easily treated.
+It’s important to increase your fiber intake for both forms of stomach ailment.